Isangeles/mural/README.md

 ```
 module:[module ID]
 ```
-The engine will search the default modules directory(`data/modules`) for a module with the specified ID.
+Mural will search the default modules directory(`data/modules`) for a module with the specified ID.

 Flame modules are available for download [here](http://flame.isangeles.pl/mods).